gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-capabilities.md

 - **Total storage consumption forecasting** - Forecasts total storage consumption across all local drives.
 - **Volume consumption forecasting** - Forecastings storage consumption for each volume.

-Each capability analyzes past historical data to predict future usage, and **all of the forecasting capabilities are designed to address long-term trends rather than short-term behavior**, helping administrators correctly provision hardware and tune their workloads to avoid future resource contention.
-Because these capabilities focus on long-term trends, these capabilities analyze daily data rather than analyze data of smaller granularities.
+Each capability analyzes past historical data to predict future usage, and **all of the forecasting capabilities are designed to forecast long-term trends rather than short-term behavior**, helping administrators correctly provision hardware and tune their workloads to avoid future resource contention.
+Because these capabilities focus on long-term usage, these capabilities analyze daily data rather than analyze smaller granularity data.

 ### Forecasting model
-Each System Insights default capability uses a forecasting model to predict future usage, and for each prediction, the model is trained locally on your machine's data.
-This model is designed to help detect longer term patterns, and retraining on each Windows Server instance enables the capability to adapt to the specific behavior and nuances of each machine's usage.
+The default capabilities use a forecasting model to predict future usage, and for each prediction, the model is trained locally on your machine's data.
+This model is designed to help detect longer term trends, and retraining on each Windows Server instance enables the capability to adapt to the specific behavior and nuances of each machine's usage.

 >[!NOTE]
->Determining what type of model to use required testing many different models using a dataset containing tens of thousands of machines.
-After analyzing many models and optimizing the behavior of each one, we decided to use an auto-regressive forecasting model, as it produces highly-accurate and visually intuitive predictions while not requiring too much time to train.
+>Determining what type of model to use required testing many models using a dataset containing tens of thousands of machines.
+After analyzing and tweaking these models, we decided to use an auto-regressive forecasting model, as it produces highly-accurate and visually intuitive predictions while not requiring too much time to train.
 This model, however, requires three weeks of training data, so each capability uses a basic linear trend until three weeks of data are available.]

 ### Forecasting timelines
 The default capabilities forecast a certain number of days into the future based on the number of days for which data has been collected.
 The following table shows the prediction timelines of these capabilities: